nisarrg/nisarrg/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nisarrg&label=Profile%20views&color=0e75b6&style=flat" alt="nisarrg" /> </p>

+I am a Graduate Student at **Dalhousie University** pursuing **Masters of Applied Computer Science**.
+Before that I wored as a **Data Scientist** at [Scaler](https://www.scaler.com/us/academy/)

-- 🔭 Recently, I worked on building [Asset Atlas - a react based admin dashboard page for tracking finances.](https://github.com/nisarrg/dashboard-app)
+🔭 Recently, I worked on building [Asset Atlas - a react based admin dashboard page for tracking finances.](https://github.com/nisarrg/dashboard-app)

-- Some of My Projects that I've worked on are:
+Some of My Projects that I've worked on are:

 - **📈 GitGPT Insights** - The project provided insights of a GitHub repository using LLMs.
 It can be found [here:](Link)

 - 🏏 **Indian Test Cricket Analyzer** - This was a dashboard that provided insights about performance of Indian Cricket Team in test format.
 It can be found [here.](https://github.com/nisarrg/Visualization-Project)

-    - 🧏🏻‍♂️ Sign Language Recognition - This is a Deep Neural Network model that recognizes motion-based sign language gestures used by Deaf       communities.
+- 🧏🏻‍♂️ **Sign Language Recognition** - This is a Deep Neural Network model that recognizes motion-based sign language gestures used by Deaf communities.
 It can be found [here.](https://github.com/nisarrg/Sign-Language-Recognition-MotionBased-)

 - 👀 **Deep Facial Recognition** - It is custom Deep Learning Model (Siamese Neural Network) created from a research paper named Siamese Neural Networks for One-shot Image Recognition.
 It can be found [here.](https://github.com/nisarrg/Deep-Facial-Recognition)